nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/installing-patches/patching-basics/understanding-patch-types.md

 Fix Packs are available on the Help Center's [Downloads](https://customer.liferay.com/downloads) page and are installed using the [Patching Tool](./the-patching-process.md).
 Release notes and a changelogs accompany each Fix Pack.
 Release notes highlight key information, such as important changes and security fixes.
 Changelogs provide detailed information about each fix.

+The Patching Tool applies fixes to Fix Packs automatically.
+If a new (fixed) version of a Fix Pack is released, install it with the Patching Tool.
+The Patching Tool uninstalls the old Fix Pack and installs the new version in its place.

 ### Security Fix Packs

 [DXP Security Fix Packs](https://help.liferay.com/hc/en-us/articles/360035038331) address the latest critical security issues.
 Each Security Fix Pack depends on a base Fix Pack (typically the latest one).
 The number following `liferay-security_dxp_` in the Security Fix Pack file name indicates the base Fix Pack.
 For example, the base Fix Pack for `liferay-security-dxp-1-201902-1-7210.zip` is DXP Fix Pack 1.